Why participate? Why host? Why donate?

 - Give out more awards.
 Most of our sites give trophies to the winners in each grade level.
 With a larger budget we could offer more substantial awards and possibly even scholarships to winners at our state or national championships.

 - Keep prices low.
-Recently, after many years, we reluctantly raised registration fees from $10 to $12 per person.
-We never want students to be priced out of a chance to learn and we hope to avoid further rate increases.
+Recently, after many years, we reluctantly raised registration fees.
+We never want students to be priced out of a chance to learn and we hope to minimize further rate increases.
 With enough funding, it may even be possible to offer students free registration to certain contests.

 - Raise the profile of our contests and our students.
 With an increased budget to promote community outreach, we could devote additional staff resources to developing marketing and publicity materials.
 Our goal is to raise the level of public consciousness about math contests so that not only do our outstanding students get more recognition, but also more people recognize the value of succeeding at mathematics.

 - Improve our technology.
 We run what we believe is the most technologically advanced math contest in the world, because we are always looking for new ideas to innovate.
 With an increased tech budget, we could hire staff to help keep our website and grading system at the cutting edge of technology.
 Our current goals include video tutorials, further automation of the contest registration process, and interactive access to test questions.

 - Improve customer service.
 Due to our rapid growth, we receive a great deal of correspondence.
 Hiring additional staff could help us answer email more promptly.

 Our mission has always been to help gifted students develop their talent for mathematics.
 It is a rewarding endeavor.
 Please consider becoming part of this effort; by contacting us at email@example.com to arrange a donation or sponsorship, you will benefit not only the children of today but also the problem solvers of tomorrow.